knime/knime-python/org.knime.python3.nodes/documentation.md

 * `kn.DoubleParameter` for floating point numbers
 * `kn.StringParameter` for string parameters
 * `kn.BoolParameter` for boolean parameters
+* `kn.ColumnParameter` for a single column selection
+* `kn.MultiColumnParameter` to select multiple columns

 All of those have arguments `label` and `description` as well as a `default_value`.